+Section 11.
+The City Council hereby authorizes the City Administrator or designee to make non-substantive, technical conforming changes (essentially correction of typographical and clerical errors), prior to formal publication of the Amendments in the Oakland Municipal Code, as well as develop any implementing regulations, forms and/or other materials that may be necessary and which are consistent with the Ordinance and its purposes and intent.

 Section 12.
-The City Council hereby authorizes the City Administrator or designee to make nonsubstantive, technical conforming changes (essentially correction of typographical and clerical errors), prior to formal publication of the Amendments in the Oakland Municipal Code.
+Pursuant to Oakland City Charter section 216, this Ordinance shall be become effective immediately upon receiving the affirmative vote of at least six members of the Council, otherwise, it shall be effective upon the seventh day after final adoption; provided, that within three days after said date of final adoption, the Mayor may file in the Office of the City Clerk written notice to the Council that he has suspended the taking effect of the ordinance.

 Section 13.
-Pursuant to Oakland City Charter section 216, this Ordinance shall be become effective immediately upon receiving the affirmative vote of at least six members of the Council, otherwise, it shall be effective upon the seventh day after final adoption; provided, that within three days after said date of final adoption, the Mayor may file in the Office of the City Clerk written notice to the Council that he has suspended the taking effect of the ordinance.
+If a court of competent jurisdiction issues a temporary restraining order and/or a preliminary injunction prohibiting enforcement of this Ordinance, the moratorium extended by Ordinance No. 13295 C.M.S. is hereby automatically readopted and further extended until April 22, 2016, or until such time the court otherwise permits.

+Section 14.
+This Ordinance is enacted pursuant to the City of Oakland's general police powers, Sections 106 of the Charter of the City of Oakland and Article XI of the California Constitution.

 IN COUNCIL, OAKLAND, CALIFORNIA,

 PASSED BY THE FOLLOWING VOTE:

-AYES- BROOKS, GALLO, GUILLEN, KALB, KAPLAN, REID, CAMPBELL-WASHINGTON, and PRESIDENT GIBSON MCELHANEY
+AYES- BROOKS, GALLO, GUILLEN, KALB, KAPLAN, GIBSON MCELHANEY REID, CAMPBELL-WASHINGTON, and PRESIDENT

 NOES-

 ABSENT-

 ABSTENTION-

-ATTEST

-LaTonda Simmons City Clerk and Clerk of the Council of the City of Oakland, California
+ATTEST: LaTonda Simmons City Clerk and Clerk of the Council of the City of Oakland, California

-DATE OF ATTESTATION
+DATE OF ATTESTATION:

-EXHIBIT A: TEXT AMENDMENTS
+EXHIBIT A